 What are my rights for dropped calls or interrupted Service?

 If you drop a call in your Coverage Area, redial.
 If it's answered within 5 minutes, call us within 90 days if you're a Postpay customer or within 45 days if you're a Prepaid customer, and we'll give you a 1–minute airtime credit.
 If you're a Postpay customer and you lose Service in your Coverage Area for more than 24 hours in a row and we're at fault, call us within 180 days and we'll give you a credit for the time lost.
 Please be aware that these are your only rights for dropped calls or interrupted Service.

 If you're a Prepaid customer, you may replenish your balance at any time before the expiration date by providing us with another payment.
 If you maintain a Prepaid account balance, it may not exceed $1,000 and you may be prevented from replenishing if your balance reaches $1,000.
 We may apply your payments to any amounts you may owe us if your earlier account replenishment payments had been reversed.
-If you do not have sufficient funds in your account to cover your Plan, and sufficient funds are not added within 60 days, your account will be cancelled and any unused balance will be forfeited.
+If you do not have sufficient funds in your account to cover your Service, and sufficient funds are not added within 60 days, your account will be canceled and any unused balance will be forfeited.

 If your check or electronic bank payment to us is returned as not payable, we will charge your account a returned payment fee that will be the lesser of $30 or the maximum allowable by law.
 The substantive laws of Pennsylvania shall be applied to disputes related to checks tendered as payment in full for less than the full balance due, without regard to the conflicts of laws and rules of that state.
 If you make a payment, or make a payment arrangement, through a call center representative, we may charge you an Agent Assistance Fee of $7.

 Backup Payment Agreement